OutwalkStudios/firefly/packages/firefly/README.md

 }
 ```

 Mongoose plugins are supported via the `plugins` array option provided by the entity decorator.
 These plugins will only apply to the current entity.
-Its worth noting that schema plugins are required to be static imports because the Entity decorator is unable to resolve dynamic imports before the model is compiled.
+Its worth noting that these plugins are required to be static imports because the Entity decorator is unable to resolve dynamic imports before the model is compiled.

 **Example:**
 ```js